Xingchen-Yu/spherical-latent-factor-model-for-binary-data/README.md

-# spherical latent factor model for binary data
+# Spherical Latent Factor Model for Binary Data
 This repo includes the implementation of spherical latent factor model for binary data https://arxiv.org/pdf/2008.05109.pdf.

 During the implementation, we used the traditional coordinate systems https://en.wikipedia.org/wiki/N-sphere which has a one-to-one correspondance